wazo-platform/wazo-doc/source/administration/customerinfo/sheetconfiguration.rst

     * `xivo-channel` asterisk channel value (for advanced users)
     * `xivo-uniqueid` asterisk uniqueid value (for advanced users)

+  * `db-` prefixed variables are defined when the reverse lookup returns a result.

+  For example if you want to access to the reverse lookup full name, you need to define a field ``fullname`` in the directory definition, mapping to the full name field in your directory.
+The ``{db-fullname}`` will be replaced by the caller full name.
+Every field of the directory is accessible this way.

   * `dp-` prefixed ones are the variables set through the dialplan (through UserEvent application)